 Baltimore Ravens vs. Pittsburgh Steelers

-The Baltimore Ravens and the Pittsburgh Steelers face off on Thanksgiving Night for a AFC North Rivalry game and a game with major playoff implications.
-The Ravens are -3 point favorites over the Steelers with an over/under point total set at 40.5.
+Two of the NFL’s fiercest rivals face off as the Baltimore Ravens host the Pittsburgh Steelers in a week one NFL game.
+The Ravens are -2.5 favorites over the Steelers with an over/under point total set at 37.